Core classes

 category (str) – The syntactic category to be generated.

 min_log_prob (float or None, optional) – Minimum log probability threshold to be generated.
-If none, there is no limited on log probability.
+If none, there is no limit on log probability.
+Default is None.

 move_prob (float, optional) – Probability of preferring a move over a merge when parsing.
 Default is 0.5